Five Steps to Quicker Turn Times

-The appraisal profession is evolving constantly.
-Regularly, it seems, appraisers are asked to include additional information or have steps added to their appraisal process.
-All of this is to ensure their client is presented with the best data available.
-In order to keep up with the always changing requirements, Appraise Colorado Inc is continuously acquiring additional tools and tweaking processes to increase efficiency so we can do more work for you.
-At Appraise Colorado Inc we know that time is important to everybody, so we've listed some tips you can do to lower turn times on any appraisals you order from Appraise Colorado Inc.
+Appraising is an always changing profession.
+On a regular basis, it seems, appraisers are asked to present extra information or have steps added to their appraisal process.
+They do this additional work to ensure their client is presented with the best data available.
+To stay current with the constantly changing requirements, Appraise Colorado Inc is continuously acquiring additional tools and tweaking processes in order to increase efficiency so we can do more work for in less time.
+At Appraise Colorado Inc we know that time is important to everybody, so below are some tips you can do to hasten the process each time you order an appraisal from Appraise Colorado Inc.

-- When you order online, you get automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-No longer do we have to manually enter information from a fax, and you don't have to wonder whether we received the order.
+- With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether we got the request.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with the request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.

-You're always free to contact us if you have any questions about your property or a job we're working on for you.
+You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.

-- Be sure to let us know about the unique elements of this property.
+- Be sure to tell us about the property's distinct details.

 - It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we would find out on our own anyway, and knowing them as early as possible will likely make your report arrive faster.
+What takes time is analyzing how details unique to a property contribute to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we will find out on our own, knowing them early on is likely to make your report arrive without delay.

-Hearing from you -- someone they've been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the time it takes to inspect a home.
-Our website has numerous pages of useful information about the appraisal process for homeowners.
-I encourage you to share it with your customers.
-Encourage them to call us if they want to meet the staff and learn more about our services.
-And tell them it benefits them to set the appointment promptly!
+Hearing it directly from you -- a person they've been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the appraisal inspection time.
+Our website has several pages of helpful information about the appraisal process for homeowners.
+Please feel free to share it with your clients.
+They can even call us if they want to familiarize themselves with our staff and services.
+And tell them it's to their advantage to set the appointment promptly!

-- Use our website to follow your report's status.
+- Why not our website as a resource to keep tabs on your report's status?

 - No more phone and fax tag.
 Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is available instantly to you online.
-It's never been easier to track the status of your report.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+There's no faster way to keep track of your report's status.